la4gia/didd/README.md

 * This is designed to use the GitHub provided runner
   * If you prefer a self-hosted runner, move the ssh config info to the runner's host
 * Images are tagged with the project folder's name
+* If the Dockerfile is removed, the associated image will be removed